- Oops!Something went wrong.Please try again later.

-Therefore, while the consensus price target may not be a reliable indicator of how much MAN could gain, the direction of price movement it implies does appear to be a good guide.
+Therefore, while the consensus price target may not be a reliable indicator of how much SGRY could gain, the direction of price movement it implies does appear to be a good guide.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

-ManpowerGroup Inc. (MAN) : Free Stock Analysis Report
+Surgery Partners, Inc. (SGRY) : Free Stock Analysis Report

 To read this article on Zacks.com click here.